Gusau

-The city of Gusau, located in northwestern Nigeria, is the capital of Zamfara State.
-It is also the name of the state's Local Government Area (LGA), which has an area of 3,364 km² and a population of 383,162 as of the 2006 census.
+Gusau is a city in northwestern Nigeria.
+It is the capital of Zamfara State and also the name of the state's Local Government Area of Gusau, which has an area of 3,364 km² and a population of 383,162 as of the 2006 census.

 The area's postal code is 880.

+The current local government chairman is Yahaya Garba.

 Geography

-Gusau is located north of a line drawn from Kebbe to Kano in Nigeria.
+Gusau City is located north of a line drawn from Kebbi to Kano in Nigeria.
+The Hausa people are the indigenous inhabitants of Gusau.

-Its diverse ethnic population consists mostly of the Fulani, Hausa, Yoruba, Igbo, Igala, and Nupe ethnic groups.

-History

-Gusau district was one of the Districts that emerged following the jihad movement of the nineteenth century in Hausa land, led by the legendary Sheikh Usmanu Danfodiyo.
-It was founded around 1799 by Mallam Muhammadu Sambo Dan Ashafa, a disciple of the Sheikh Danfodio.
+Gusau district was one of the Districts that emerged following the jihad movement of the nineteenth century in Hausa land, led by the legendary Sheikh Usman dan Fodio.
+It was founded around 1799 by Mallam Muhammadu Sambo Dan Ashafa, a disciple of dan Fodio.
 Gusau district only became prominent after the fall of Yandoto in 1806.

 Since its emergence as an important settlement in the Sokoto Caliphate, Gusau town attracted attention as an important agricultural and commercial center.
 At any rate, the town and its surrounding areas had attracted large presence of agriculturists; farmers and livestock rearers, especially cattle owning Fulani.

-Gusau before the colonial period, was an agrarian society, agriculture was the backbone of the economy of the Gusau, the economic activity of the people during this period consisted mainly in farming with other minor supplementary occupation, Although, like most other Hausa town’s agriculture remained the main activity.
-In the area there were builders, thatches, butchers, blacksmiths, drummers, praise-singers, e.t.c.
+Gusau before the colonial period, was an agrarian society; agriculture was the backbone of the economy of the Gusau people.
+The economic activity of the people during this period consisted mainly in farming with other minor supplementary occupations, although, like most other Hausa towns, agriculture remained the main activity.
+In the area there were builders, thatchers, butchers, blacksmiths, drummers, praise-singers, etc.

 Gusau and the territory assigned to Mallam Sambo Dan Ashafa falls within the metropolitan section of the caliphate.
-In Gusau after the consolidation of Mallam Sambo with their Headquarters at Gusau had under the territories of Wonaka, Mada, Yandoto, Samri, Magami, Marabu, Mareri, Mutumji, Kwaren Ganuwa, Wanke and a group of villages around Gusau, like other parts of the caliphate.
+After the consolidation of Mallam Sambo, with their Headquarters at Gusau, it had under it the territories of Wonaka, Mada, Yandoto, Samri, Magami, Marabu, Mareri, Mutumji, Kwaren Ganuwa, Wanke and a group of villages around Gusau, like other parts of the caliphate.